-As it is an online-only program, candidates can sit for the Investment Foundations exams throughout the year, once certain conditions are met (see below).
+As it is an online-only program, candidates can sit for the Investment Foundations exams throughout the year.

 Exam registration limits and number of attempts:

-- Each registration allows 2 attempts to pass.
-The exam can be repeated without re-registering as long as it is within the 180-day window.
+- Each registration allows 2 attempts to pass the final exam.
+Each exa can be repeated without re-registering as long as it is within the 1 year window.

-Given its objective and target audience, the Investment Foundations Certificate is open to all, with no education or experience requirement.
+Given its objective and target audience, the Investment Foundations Certificate is open to all, with no education or experience requirements.

 The course is really approachable and designed for the many different people in the financial services industry who are not directly involved in analysing or making investment decisions, with no prior knowledge assumed.

-Candidates who successfully pass the online exam can claim a digital badge and earn the CFA Institute Investment Foundations Certificate.
+Candidates who successfully pass the online exam can claim a digital badge and earn the Investment Foundations Certificate.